 Saturday/Sunday: 10 a.m. to 3 p.m.

 Trails open until sunset.

-Open 361 days a year; Closed on Thanksgiving, Christmas Day, New Year’s Day and Easter
+Closed on Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day and Easter.

 Red Oak Nature Nature offers a number of nature-themed extended day camps, unique one-day programs and more.
 Our environment lets children thrive on outside adventures and activities such as canoeing, swimming, hiking, team games and much more.

 Camp staff are experienced teachers and/or naturalists who are CPR/First Aid certified.